CONSULTATION FEE RANGE

 Can I Grow Cannabis in Iowa?

 The short answer is ‘no.’ There are also no plans to allow MMJ patients to do so in the near future.
-Though the law suggests that CBD oil is legal, there is no indication that cultivating low-THC hemp at home is allowed either.
+Though the law suggests that CBD oil is legal, there is no indication that cultivating low-THC hemp at home is allowed.
+Iowa does permit industrial hemp cultivation with a maximum THC content of 0.3%.
+However, this process requires specific licensing.

 Are Products Tested?